-Whereas traditional artist paints are formulated to be stable and controllable, stains are capricious and easily affected by lots of factors like humidity, gravity, time, and UV light.
+Whereas traditional artist paints are formulated to be stable and controllable, stains are capricious and easily affected by lots of factors like humidity, gravity, time and UV light.
 After years of study I'm still intrigued by the hidden chemistries of these materials.
 I write notations directly on the paintings to help me track what’s happening in each test.
 These notes are one of the physical forms I use to suggest parallels between scientific and artistic exploration.
 I also use repetition to compare & contrast, and to provide situations where unexpected mutations might occur.
-The lush matte surface and blurry, out-of-focus quality bring further attention to the effort of looking.
-Whether the painting is large or small, I want you to get up close.
+The lush matte surface and blurry out-of-focus quality bring further attention to the effort of looking.
+Whether the painting is large or small, I want you to get up close and really look.

 In the past few years I’ve also found another alternate body of work slowly coalescing in my studio – work that springs from my interest in landscape, the natural sciences (especially biology), maps of the earth, weather and storms.
 When I first saw Al Gore’s movie An Inconvenient Truth, I was compelled to begin pulling these threads together around the idea of climate change, but haven’t shown these paintings until very recently.

-A few years ago, I finally launched this series in 2 solo shows, SubOptic at Platform Gallery, (September, 2013), and Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013).
+A few years ago I finally launched this series in 2 solo shows, Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013), and SubOptic at Platform Gallery, (September, 2013).
 For those particular shows I focused on coral reefs.
 In a piece such as Coralline (bleaching), the forms reflect the clustered patterns of sea life in reefs, while the colors – some of which will actually fade over time – reference the problem of mass coral bleaching, where corals die due to a range of environmental stressors, especially increased acidity and water temperature.
 Core Sample is based on X-rays of corals, images which help scientists evaluate changes in the growth and composition of reefs over time. view Ultra Marine paintings - view SubOptic paintings